Local and regional briefs

 SOCO Photography Show Reception

-The Southern Colorado Photography Society and Pueblo City-County Library District will host an opening reception of the 2020 Annual Photography Show on First Friday Art Walk from 5 to 7 p.m.
+The Southern Colorado Photography Society and Pueblo City-County Library District will host an opening reception of the 2020 Annual Photography Show on First Friday Art Walk from 5-7 p.m.
 Feb.
 7 in the Ryals Room, fourth floor, at the Robert Hoag Rawlings Public Library, 100 E. Abriendo Ave.

 The event is free.
 Support and meet many local photographers and enjoy complimentary refreshments.